fbpx

 When the drug coating is fully released, the balloon is deflated and removed.
 The drug prevents re-fusion of the lobes during healing, keeping the prostate open, restoring the flow of urine and relieving you of your bothersome symptoms.

-No cutting.
 No heating.
 No burning.
 No lasering.
 No steaming.
 No implantation!

 Find a Provider

-Benign Prostatic Hyperplasia FAQ’s
+Benign Prostatic Hyperplasia and Optilume® BPH FAQ’s

 Benign prostatic hyperplasia occurs due to the natural aging process and hormonal changes, particularly an increase in levels of dihydrotestosterone (DHT).